JonathanSecondGithub/HUAWEI-HCIA/README.md

 ![alt text](http://url/to/img.png)

 The following are the basic commands:
--The **system-view** command enables you to enter the system view from the user view.
+-The ==system-view== command enables you to enter the system view from the user view.

 -The **sysname** command sets the device host name.